Clara dreams of becoming

 Her family fled violence in Colombia.

-“I want an opportunity to enroll in a sports school and show my soccer skills to specialized trainers,” says Clara Hernández, a 15-year-old refugee who lives at the border of Colombia in Táchira State, Venezuela.
+“I want an opportunity to enroll in a sports school and show my soccer skills to specialized trainers,” says Clara Hernández, a 15-year-old girl who lives at the border of Colombia in Táchira State, Venezuela.
 Like many of her friends, Clara dreams of one day becoming a successful soccer player.

 Clara’s passion for soccer began when she was a little girl.
 She used to play with the boys’ team in the community and participated in local championships.
 Though Clara was the only girl in the team, she never felt excluded.
 Now she trains both boys and girls in a local school as part of the Children of Peace Project, sponsored by the Humanitarian Aid Department of the European Commission (ECHO), and supported by UNHCR and its partners.